zweifish/coin-game/README.md

 - output name/amount/time scores to a text file
 - create different difficulty levels (increase number of coins on screen to count)
 - add splash page
+- change numtxt from NumericUpDown to TextBox possibly